SAP Service Cloud V2 Migration Guide: From C4C to V2 in 6–10 Months

 What happens to our C4C integrations?

 Every C4C integration needs review and likely a rebuild.
 V2’s API endpoints and data model are different.
-However, V2’s native connectors to S/4HANA and BTP services are stronger than C4C’s equivalents, so some integrations actually become simpler.
+That said, V2’s native connectors to S/4HANA and BTP services are stronger than what C4C offered, so some integrations actually become simpler.

 Do we need BTP skills for V2?